Emergency Dentistry in Naperville, IL

 Knocked-Out Tooth

-- Find the tooth — handle it by the crown (top), never the root
+- Find the tooth and pick it up by the crown (top), never by the root

-- Gently rinse the tooth with water if dirty — do not scrub or remove tissue
+- If it's dirty, rinse the tooth gently with water, but do not scrub or remove tissue

-- Try to place the tooth back in the socket and hold it in place by biting on a cloth
+- Ease the tooth back into the socket and bite on a cloth to hold it in place

-- If you can't reinsert it, place the tooth in milk or saliva to keep it moist
+- Can't reinsert it?
+Place the tooth in milk or saliva to keep it moist

-- Get to our office within 30 minutes — the sooner you arrive, the better the chance of saving the tooth
+- Get to our office within 30 minutes, since arriving sooner improves the chance of saving the tooth

 Severe Toothache or Swelling

-- Rinse your mouth with warm salt water to help reduce bacteria
+- Swish warm salt water around your mouth to help reduce bacteria

-- Use over-the-counter pain relievers as directed — avoid placing aspirin directly on the gum
+- Take over-the-counter pain relievers as directed, but never rest aspirin directly on the gum

-- Apply a cold compress to the outside of your cheek to reduce swelling
+- Hold a cold compress against the outside of your cheek to reduce swelling

-- Do not apply heat to the affected area
+- Keep heat away from the affected area

-- Call us immediately — tooth pain and swelling often indicate an infection that needs prompt treatment
+- Call us immediately, since pain and swelling together often signal an infection that needs prompt treatment

 Frequently Asked Questions